williamsmith7271/reactor/README.md

 ## Usage

-Well, this is evolving, so it's probably best to go read the specs.
+Well, this is evolving, so it's probably best to go read the specs as well as below.

 ### Barebones API